-In all, among White American colonists and citizens from 1619 to the Civil War, expanding firearm access for racial in-group members and restricting firearm access for racial out-group members occurred in response to concerns about personal safety (e.g., from retaliation from indigenous populations or revolts by enslaved Black populations) and concerns about ingroup power over resources (e.g., indigenous lands, enslaved people as property) and status in the racial hierarchy (e.g., White supremacy).
-This historical perspective on pre-antebellum firearm policy and behaviors provides several implications about the dynamics of how firearms may operate as a source of collective power and its relation to concerns about personal safety.
-First, White colonists' and Americans' focus on controlling both resources and the outcomes of out-groups aligns with a conceptualization of group power as rooted in dominance.
+In all, among White colonists and American citizens from 1607 to the Civil War, expanding firearm access for racial in-group members and restricting firearm access for racial out-group members occurred in response to concerns about personal safety (e.g., from retaliation from indigenous populations or revolts by enslaved Black populations) and concerns about in-group power over resources (e.g., indigenous lands, enslaved people as property) and status in the racial hierarchy (e.g., White supremacy).
+This historical perspective on pre-Civil War firearm policy and behaviors provides several implications about the dynamics of how firearms may operate as a source of collective power and its relation to concerns about personal safety.
+First, White colonists' and Americans' focus on controlling both resources and the outcomes of out-groups aligns with a conceptualization of collective power as rooted in group dominance.
 And, the symbolic nature of firearms as a perceived source of collective power is evident in the use of firearms to promote and sustain group dominance but is arguably most exemplified by the explicit restriction of out-group members' access to guns given the fear of out-group empowerment.
 Critically, this history illuminates that concerns about personal safety stemmed from concerns about in-group power and the maintenance of the racial status quo, while efforts to restore a sense of collective power were pursued to quell these personal safety concerns.
 Understanding that concerns about collective power and personal safety were present and intertwined in the historical origins of U.S. firearm access, helps us attend to the potential relevance of both motivations during the period where the multiracial self-protective gun ownership culture we know today is shown to originate from-the Reconstruction and Jim Crow periods (Buttrick & Mazen, 2022).

-Tracing Roots of Guns as a Source of Symbolic Collective Power from the Civil War

-Recent scholarship has linked the prevalence of self-protective gun ownership today to historical enslavement before the Civil War (1861-1865).
-Using archival, survey, and social media data, Buttrick & Mazen (2022) investigated whether the period of violent unrest after the Civil War-and the broad availability of guns to civilians due to the Civil War-set the U.S. on its path of self-protective gun ownership, rooted in concerns about personal safety.
+Tracing Roots of Guns as a Source of Symbolic Collective Power from the Civil War social media data, Buttrick & Mazen (2022) investigated whether the period of violent unrest after the Civil War-and the broad availability of guns to civilians due to the Civil War-set the U.S. on its path of self-protective gun ownership, rooted in concerns about personal safety.
 They find that, in the South, counties with a greater proportion of enslaved Black people in 1860 have greater levels of gun ownership today; outside the South, a county's level of modern gun ownership can be reliably predicted by its residents' level of social connection (e.g., friendship) to people in Southern counties that had a higher proportion of enslaved populations in 1860.
 In their analysis, they investigated how this link between past and present may be mediated through concerns about personal safety.
 And, they find evidence of partial mediation.
 Residents in southern counties with greater intensity of historical enslavement (or in non-Southern counties with greater social connections in these Southern counties) report feeling less safe today, and this in turn predicts greater levels of gun ownership today (Buttrick & Mazen, 2022).
 Therefore, they show robust evidence that the modern use of firearms to cope with personal safety needs has roots in conditions stemming from the post-Civil War social context.